 It sometimes happens that cave visitation must be restricted due to run-away vandalism or sensitive biological resources.
 The preferred means to accomplish this objective is to spread the word why access is limited and provide a mechanism for controlled, legitimate access.
 However, some cavers refuse to cooperate.
 When all attempts to achieve appropriate management objectives fail, or landowner relations require access restrictions, cave gating becomes a necessary evil.

 Cave gating isn't nearly the issue that it was in the mid-80s.
 Still, an improper gate can restrict the passage of air, animals and nutrients into the cave system and may damage the very resource it was designed to protect.
-Although gate design has improved substantially (a gate constructed in 1997 is shown at left), cave gating remains a management approach that should be avoided whenever possible.
+Although gate design has improved substantially (a gate constructed in 1997 is shown at right), cave gating remains a management approach that should be avoided whenever possible.